Inpatient Adult Behavioral Health Hospital

 When do I get to see and talk to my psychiatrist?

-You will meet with the psychiatrist the day following your admission.
+You will meet with the psychiatrist within 24 hours of admission.
 After the first day you will meet daily with the psychiatrist for assessment and medication management.
 The doctor's focus is on patient care.
-Your liaison to the doctor is the nurse care manager.
+Your liaison to the doctor is your assigned nurse.

 Who is my attending psychiatrist?